fabiommendes/sidekick/docs/lazy.rst

 Deferred computations
 =====================

-Until now, we were concened with the deferred computation of instance attributes.
+Until now, we were concerned with the deferred computation of instance attributes.
 Sometimes, we just want to defer some expensive computation or the initialization of an entire object.